 Change the Terms

-The Change the Terms coalition works towards reducing hate online.
+The National Hispanic Media Coalition is a founding member of The Change the Terms coalition, which works towards reducing hate online.
 As internet platforms provide more opportunities for people around the world to connect, they have also provided a forum for certain groups to spread hate, fear, and abusive behavior.

 The deadly neo-Nazi march in Charlottesville, Virginia, was organized with the use of Facebook, PayPal, and Discord.